jsaintro/publicnotes/3dprinting/Bed Probes/LJ8A3-2-Z-BX-5V Inductive.md.md

 * Weight ??g
 * LJ8A3-2-Z-BX-5V
 * DC 5V M8 2mm NPN NO LJ8A3-2-Z/BX-5V Inductive Proximity Sensor Switch
+* I don't this is truly a 5V probe probably 6-36 (There is an LED but it barely lights at 5V)

 # Wiring
 Blue = Ground